TheMBTSaplar/ImageCreatorDiscordBot/README.md

 ![Screenshot_20240315_085227](https://github.com/TheMBTSaplar/ImageCreatorDiscordBot-/assets/98463524/f103e03c-7734-44c5-bfb3-780e512d71bc)

 In here, you need to select some permissions for your bot.
-You can do how did i do.
+You can do how i did it.
+Then, choose "bot" and "application.commands" in OAuth2 URL Generator area.

+When its done, At the bottom there is a box with a link.
+This is your bot's invitation link.
+Invite your bot to your server by copying this and opening it in a new tab.